There are three main issues that will affect import speed and make your import slow:

 If you’re running low on available resources, upgrading to a server with more available resources (amount of RAM, number of CPUs, etc) will help.
 But it will usually only help if you’re running low on available resources.
 While the actual clock speed of your server’s CPU, RAM, and disk does play a role in how long your import takes, it’s not a very big one.

 If you’re moving and your truck is too small, you’ll have to make more trips, and this will slow you down.
 Buying a bigger truck will help.
 But if your truck is already big enough to fit all of your stuff, buying a bigger truck (more CPUs, RAM, etc) isn’t going to help you move any faster.
 Upgrading to a server with a faster CPU and disk would be like putting a new engine in your truck.
 Sure, your move might go a little faster, but it should not be the focus of your efforts.

 See our recommended hosts page for a list of web hosts that work great with WP All Import.

 My Import Runs Faster On Your Server

-Our server hosts hundreds and hundreds of WordPress sites and is running multiple imports from different users at the same time.
-The hardware we use is quite powerful.
+The sandbox servers that we use host hundreds and hundreds of WordPress sites and are running multiple imports from different users at the same time.
+The hardware our sandbox site uses is quite powerful.
 But, it’s likely that the testing installation is able to run WP All Import faster only because it has an empty database with very few plugins installed.

-We optimized our server to make sure multiple imports could be run at the same time and to scale up server resources as needed.
-We also spent some time making sure people wouldn’t run in to any server errors during their imports.
+Our sandbox sites are optimized to make sure multiple imports can be run at the same time and to scale up server resources as needed.
+We also spent some time making sure people wouldn’t run into any server errors during their imports.

-We didn’t make any effort to optimize the server so it would run imports any faster.
+We didn’t make any effort to optimize the sandbox sites so that imports run any faster.
 In terms of server optimization, all that you can really do is make sure you’re running the latest version of PHP and that you aren’t maxing out your server’s available resources.

 Dealing With Long Import Times